 art for preschoolers – creating a day sky canvas

 I purchased all of our supplies locally (or they were already on-hand in our school work room).
-I’m including Amazon links to comparable items for your convenience.
+But I’ve created a list of links for your convenience.
+I may get commissions for purchases made through links in this post.

 Related: Magnetic Tiles and Glow Sticks